 Kaylene Whiskey was born in Alice Springs, Northern Territory, Australia in 1976.
 In 2022, The Melbourne Art Foundation in partnership with ACMI, commissioned Whiskey to create an original 8-minute video Ngura Pukulpa - Happy Place.
+Her work was recently presented by the Public Art Fund on JCDecaux bus shelters in New York, Chicago, and Boston as part of the exhibition 20 Artists: Global Positioning.
 Whiskey's work has been exhibited in the Art Gallery of New South Wales, Sydney; Museum of Contemporary Art Australia, Sydney; Hazelhurst Regional Gallery, Gymea; Roslyn Oxley9 Gallery, Sydney; and the Araluen Art Centre, Alice Springs.
 The artist has received awards including the Digital Art Prize, Heathcote Cultural Precinct, Perth; General Painting Award, Telstra NATSIA Awards, MAGNT, Darwin; and Sir John Sulman Prize, AGNSW, Sydney.
 Her work is held in several public and private collections including the Museum of Contemporary Art Australia, Art Gallery of South Australia, Adelaide; Artbank, Australia; ACMI, Melbourne; Foundation Opale, Lens, Switzerland; Sims Dickson Collections, New South Wales; and the Heathcote Cultural Precinct, Perth.

 Vincent Namatjira was born in Alice Springs, Northern Territory, Australia in 1983.
 His work has been exhibited at the British Museum, London; TarraWarra Museum of Art, Queensland Art Gallery & Gallery of Modern Art, Brisbane; the Australian Centre of Contemporary Art, Melbourne; Hazelhurst Gallery, Gymea; THIS IS NO FANTASY, Melbourne; and the Warrnambool Art Gallery, Victoria.
 In 2020, Namatjira was the first indigenous artist to receive the Archibald Prize.
 He is the recipient of many other awards, including the Medal of the Order of Australia (OAM) in 2020 and the Ramsay Art Prize in 2019.
-His work is held in several public collections including the British Museum, London; National Gallery of Victoria, Melbourne; Art Gallery of New South Wales, Sydney; Art Gallery of Western Australia, Perth; Art Gallery of South Australia, Adelaide; Queensland Art Gallery/Gallery of Modern Art, Brisbane.
+His work is held in several public collections including the British Museum, London; National